neptune-ai/open-solution-salt-identification/README.md

 ```

+Remember metadata preparation only needs to be **done once**

-They will be saved in the
+It will be saved in the

 ```yaml
   metadata_filepath: /output/metadata.csv
 ```

-From now on we will load the metadata by changing the `neptune.yaml`
+From now on we will load the metadata from **PREVIOUS EXPERIMENT**.
+Do that by changing the `neptune.yaml`

 ```yaml
   metadata_filepath: /input/metadata.csv
 ```

-and adding the path to the experiment that generated metadata say SAL-1 to every command `--input/metadata.csv`
+and adding the path to the experiment that generated metadata say SAL-1 to every command `--input /SAL-1/output/metadata.csv`

 Let's train the model by changing the command in the `main.py` to: